-Conditional cash transfers to protect community tropical forest ecosystems in the Amazon region
+Conditional cash transfers to protect community tropical forests in the Amazon region

 Title: Decentralisation of Peru’s tropical forest protection programme (CBC II)